Skip to main content

 HDDS provides a modern C++ SDK with RAII wrappers around the C FFI layer.
 The API uses C++17 features for safe, idiomatic usage.

-This documents the current v0.2.0 API.
-Some features (Listeners, instance management) are not yet implemented.
+This documents the current v1.0.11 API.
+Listeners are supported via hdds_listener.hpp.
+Instance management and content-filtered topics are not yet implemented.

 Installation